Platform-OS/pos-module-user/README.md

 #### Role management commands

-The roles are stored in [User's property](https://documentation.platformos.com/developer-guide/users/user#adding-properties-to-the-user) named `roles`.
+The user module automatically creates a profile for each registered user.
+Each profile can be assigned a set of roles.

-You can append role using the `append` command:
+You can append a role using the `append` command:

 ```liquid
 function result = 'modules/user/commands/profiles/roles/append', id: 1, role: "admin"
 ```

-You can remove role using the `remove` command:
+You can remove a role using the `remove` command:

 ```liquid
 function result = 'modules/user/commands/profiles/roles/remove', id: 1, role: "admin"